thenaterhood/pi-crust/README.md

 A collection of wrappers to make working with the Raspberry Pi GPIO interface more efficient.

+If you are looking to import these files as a submodule in another project, you will want to use the 'import' branch, which contains the __init__.py file so python will recognize it as importable and will lag behind a little bit so that if anything major gets changed it won't immediately break your projects.

 Contents
 ---------------
 	raspi_parallel_gpio			Works with parallel arrays of IO pins